Sage Herb - Salvia Officinalis

-Sage tastes great with fatty food dishes like duck and pork.
+The sage herb tastes great with fatty food dishes like duck and pork.
 It is also great with red meats.
-Sage is often used in tomato sauces.
+It is often used in tomato sauces.

 Whole sage leaves tastes wonderful when grilled with meat or fish.
 Do try it at your next barbeque party.
 Deep fried sage leaves are sometimes used as a garnish.

-Sage is a common ingredient in turkey stuffing in the United States.
+Sage herb is a common ingredient in turkey stuffing in the United States.

 In herbal remedies the leaves are used.
-Sage tea is popular in many European counties.
+Sage herb tea is popular in many European counties.

 Sage is used as a mouthwash to fight sore throats and gum infections.
-Sage is a common ingredient in gargles.
+It is a common ingredient in gargles.

 Fresh sage leaves can be used to rub on stings and insect bites to ease itching and pain.

-Use sage tea to rinse your scalp if you have a dandruff problem.
-Sage will help defeat dandruff.
+Use sage herb tea to rinse your scalp if you have a dandruff problem.
+It will help defeat dandruff.

 Sage has a positive effect on your digestive system and improves liver function.